-He's been particularly dedicated to the Oscar campaign for “Wolf” — DiCaprio even appeared on “Saturday Night Live” with Hill.
-“Wolf” marks the actor's fifth collaboration with Martin Scorsese.
-It's a project he takes extreme pride in, largely because he was part of its development.
+DiCaprio has been particularly dedicated to the Oscar campaign for "Wolf" — he even appeared on "Saturday Night Live" with Hill.
+"Wolf" marks the actor's fifth collaboration with Martin Scorsese.
+It's a project DiCaprio takes extreme pride in, largely because he was part of its development.

 "I've never been a part of a film that had this sincere level of controversy around it," DiCaprio says.
 "But I want to have films out there that cater to an audience that I think is yearning for something that is a little more outlandish."

 His hunch proved spot-on.
-“Wolf,” costing $100 million to make, has earned over $230 million worldwide.
-“You make these movies, you work as hard as you possibly can, you put your life on hold and you hope for the best,” adds the actor.
+"Wolf," which cost $100 million to make, has earned more than $230 million worldwide.
+"You make these movies, you work as hard as you possibly can, you put your life on hold and you hope for the best," he says.